sotayamashita/stash/README.md

 * [Front End Resources](http://enboard.co/frontend/) by Dominik Serafin
 * [Apps For All: Coding Accessible Web Applications](https://shop.smashingmagazine.com/products/apps-for-all) by Haydon Pickering

-## Contributing

-Contributions are very welcome!
-Please have a look at [CONTRIBUTING](CONTRIBUTING) for guidelines.

 ## License